awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Automated_CUR_Updates_and_Ingestion/1_CF_stack.md

 We will build the following solution:
 ![Images/Setup.png](/Cost/300_Automated_CUR_Updates_and_Ingestion/Images/Setup.png)

-1. Log into the console as an IAM user with the required permissions.
+1. Log into the console via SSO.
 Go to the S3 dashboard, go to the bucket and folders which contain your CUR file.
 Open the CloudFormation(CF) file and save it locally:
 ![Images/AWSCURAutoUpdate1.png](/Cost/300_Automated_CUR_Updates_and_Ingestion/Images/AWSCURAutoUpdate1.png)

 2. Here is a sample of the CF file: